Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Abstract

 \section{Abstract}

 Resulting from strong magnetic anisotropy two-dimensional ferromagnetism was recently shown to be stabilized in chromium triiodide, CrI$_3$, in the monolayer limit.
-While its properties remain largely unexplored, it provides a unique material-specific platform to unveil electromagnetic properties associated with coupling of modes.
+While its properties remain largely unexplored, it provides a unique material-specific platform to unveil its electromagnetic properties associated with coupling of modes.
 Indeed, trigonal symmetry in the presence of out-of-plane magnetization results in a non-trivial structure of the conductivity tensor, including the off-diagonal terms.
-In this paper, based on the results of {\it ab initio} calculations of the conductivity tensor, we study the surface electromagnetic waves localized in a CrI$_3$-based structure.
-In particular, we provide an estimate for the critical angle corresponding to the surface plasmon polariton generation in the Kretschmann-Raether configuration by a detailed investigation of reflectance spectrum and magnetic field distribution for different CrI$_3$ layer thicknesses.
-We also study the bilayer structure formed by two CrI$_3$ layers separated by a SiO$_2$ spacer and show that the surface plasmon resonance can be obtained at the outer interface of the proposed system depending on the spacer thickness.
+In this paper, we study the surface electromagnetic waves localized in a CrI$_3$-based structure using the results of {\it ab initio} calculations for the CrI$_3$ conductivity tensor.
+In particular, we provide an estimate for the critical angle corresponding to the surface plasmon polariton generation in the Kretschmann-Raether configuration by a detailed investigation of reflectance spectrum as well as the magnetic field distribution for different CrI$_3$ layer thicknesses.
+We also study the bilayer structure formed by two CrI$_3$ layers separated by a SiO$_2$ spacer and show that the surface plasmon resonance can be achieved at the interface between CrI$_3$ and air depending on the spacer thickness.